NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 ![Main Panel](../images/ExternalExtraOpts.png)

-These are optional entries that may be added to an existing taxonomy - and the corresponding element, e.g. WPGraphQL may already be set up.
-Clearly this should not then be used.
+These are optional entries that may be added to a taxonomy defined elsewhere - and the corresponding element, say for WPGraphQL may already be set up.
+Clearly this should not then be defined here.

 ## Visibility